opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 49     Although Mr Hooi claimed to have called a meeting on 27 July 2016 to discuss, among other things, the delivery orders submitted by PPE to Kori, there was no reference to this in his AEIC.
 Instead, what was stated therein was that the meeting concerned the sale by Kori to PPE of scrap steel, which is the subject matter of Kori’s counterclaim.

 50     Mr Pugaz testified that he only dealt with the scrap metal issue at this meeting.
-His testimony in relation to the said meeting on 27 July 2016 is as follows:[\[note: 6\]](#Ftn_6)
+His testimony in relation to the said meeting on 27 July 2016 is as follows:[^6]

 Q:And I am told by Mr Hooi that when he met you on 27th July 2016, he had actually asked you why you had sent the delivery orders.
 Do you agree with that?